-With help from sponsors such as the Yvonne L. K. Lui Trust, the Chinese Ministry of Culture and the Beijing Municipal Government organised the first ever Beijing International Ballet and Choreography Competition (Beijing IBCC) in 2011 in order to enable national and international talent to compete on a new world stage, that of China.
+With help from sponsors such as the Yvonne L. K. Lui Trust, the Chinese Ministry of Culture and the Beijing Municipal Government organised the fourth Beijing International Ballet and Choreography Competition (Beijing IBCC) in August 2017 in order to enable national and international talent to compete on a new world stage, that of China.
 Professional dancers between the ages of 17 and 26, and choreographers between 18 and 40, were invited to enter.
 The Trust has supported the event since its beginnings in 2011.

 The aim of the Beijing IBCC is to provide another world-renowned platform for aspiring dancers, professionals and members of national ballet dance troupes to participate at this biennial event.
 The emphasis of the competition is on artistic standard and variety, classical ballet and choreography, with successful participants gaining global attention from the top schools, choreographers, dance troupes, media and benefactors.
 Prizes of up to 20,000 USD in each category help change the lives and dancing opportunities of the Beijing IBCC’s contestants.